 We are aware that the majority of sellers and even some dealers are unaware of the restrictions and laws in place.
 It is a law that should be taken seriously and one that we will not ignore or bypass under any circumstances.

-It does not apply to instruments shipped within the economic union of your country.
-In our case, for the time being (whilst the UK remains in the EU) instruments containing rosewood can be freely moved between countries within the European Union.
+This does not apply to instruments shipped within the economic union of your country.
+In our case, for the time being (whilst the UK sticks to EU trade laws) instruments containing Brazilian rosewood can be freely moved between countries within the European Union.

 It is the responsibility of the owner of the instrument to obtain this certificate, therefore it will be the buyers responsibility to apply, obtain and have the correct documentation in place to include with the shipping documents.
 We are aware that many of our recommended packing and shipping couriers are able to carry this out on our buyers behalf.